Scottish cuisine: 20th and 21st centuries

 The availability of certain foodstuffs in Scotland, in common with the other parts of the United Kingdom, suffered during the 20th century.
 Rationing during the two World Wars, as well as large-scale industrial agriculture, limited the diversity of food available to the public.
 Imports from the British Empire and beyond did, however, introduce new foods to the Scottish public.

 During the 19th and 20th centuries there was large-scale immigration to Scotland from Italy, and later from the Middle East, India, and Pakistan.
 These cultures have influenced Scots cooking dramatically.
-The Italians reintroduced the standard of fresh produce, and the later comers introduced spice.
+The Italians reintroduced the standard of fresh produce, and the latecomers introduced spice.
 With the enlargement of the European Union in the early years of the 21st century, there has been an increase in the population of Eastern European descent, from Poland in particular.
-A number of speciality restaurants and delicatessens catering for the various new immigrants have opened in the larger towns and cities.
+Several speciality restaurants and delicatessens catering for the various new immigrants have opened in the larger towns and cities.
+Fusions of Scottish and other cuisines have occurred since this, an example in recent years being the invention of the haggis pakora.

+Fast food

+Scotland's reputation for coronary and related diet-based diseases is a result of the wide consumption of fast food since the latter part of the 20th century.
+Fish and chip shops remain extremely popular, and indeed the battered and fried haggis supper remains a favourite.
+In the area around Edinburgh, the most popular condiment for chip shop meals is "salt and sauce", the sauce element consisting of brown sauce thinned with water and vinegar.
+However in Glasgow, and elsewhere, chippy sauce is relatively unheard of and ketchup or salt and vinegar are preferred, prompting light-hearted debate on the merits of the options among the cities' residents, who tend to find the alternative a baffling concept.

+Outlets selling pizzas, kebabs, pakoras and other convenience foodstuffs have also become increasingly popular, with an extreme example of this style of food being the munchy box.

+In addition to independent fast-food outlets, in the 1960s American-style burger bars and other restaurants such as Wimpy were introduced, and in the 1980s, McDonald's, Burger King, Pizza Hut and Kentucky Fried Chicken appeared in Scotland, followed by a large number of Subway franchises in the early 21st century.
+Branches of Greggs offering cakes, pastries and sandwiches are also very commonly found on the high streets of Scotland, often alongside smaller competing bakeries.